Isla Ángel de la Guarda

 Midriff Islands or Islas Grandes.
 It is part of the state of Baja California, located northwest of Tiburón Island.
 It is a biological reserve called Isla Angel de la Guarda National Park.
-The island is part of the Mexicali municipality.
+The island is part of the San Quintín municipality.

 The geologically active Ballenas Fault runs along the seabed of the linear Canal de Ballenas.
 A 6.9 magnitude earthquake occurred on this fault in 2009.

 Geography

 The island is extremely dry, with no sources of fresh water other than washes following rainfall.
 It has an area of 931 km2 and a chain of mountains runs along its 69 km length, reaching a maximum of 1,305 m above sea level.
 It runs northwest to southeast.
 The west coast is roughly straight in that direction, but the east coast runs inward near the middle before heading outward until it reaches the island's widest point.
 The coast then runs south for a while before finally returning to its southeasterly direction.